yandex-load/volta/README.md

 ## VoltaBox class

-If you want more flexible use of Volta components, you can use different Volta modules (or write you own) as python modules aswell.
+If you want more flexibility using Volta components, you can use provided Volta modules (or write you own) as python classes.

 Sample usage:
 ```python